AjayPoshak/blog/articles/programming-by-coincidence.md

 ![third-screenshot](https://res.cloudinary.com/ddbxa4afa/image/upload/v1590501249/blog/carbon-2.png)

-> Pragmatic Programmers think critically about all code, including our own.
-We constantly see room for improvement in our programs and our designs.
+<blockquote><p>Pragmatic Programmers think critically about all code, including our own.
+We constantly see room for improvement in our programs and our designs.</p>
-- Pragmatic Programmer
+- The Pragmatic Programmer</blockquote>

 ## Another real-world example